-This one year qualification builds on the knowledge, understanding and process skills that are developed in GCSE Science.
+This two year qualification builds on the knowledge, understanding and process skills that are developed in GCSE Science.
 You will learn theory and develop relevant practical skills throughout the course.
 Numeracy and mathematical methods are important in physics, as are skills in communication, research and critical thinking.
 You will be expected to take an active part in lessons and use sophisticated laboratory equipment confidently.

 Modules to be studied are:

 Materials (Fluid flow, strength of materials)

 Nature of Light (Spectra and energy levels)